xxl4/me/source/resume/index.md

 - **Dates**: 2021 - 2023

 - **Description**: Seceum is a cybersecurity company that provides cloud security solutions.
 I was responsible for designing, implementing, and maintaining secure cloud infrastructure using AWS, GCP, and Azure.
 I developed CI/CD pipelines for software deployment and conducted security assessments to identify and remediate vulnerabilities.
 I also implemented monitoring and alerting systems to detect and respond to security incidents.
+Our team is using Python, Java, Docker, Kubernetes, and Jenkins for DevSecOps practices and Machine Learning, AI, ML, Deep Learning, Neural Networks for security solutions.
+Over 50% of our team members is Ph.D. in Computer Science.

-### Project Manager at YinpingCang Technology Co.
+### Project Manager And Develop Manager at YinpingCang Technology Co.

 - **Location**: Shanghai, China

-- **Dates**: 2018 - 2021
+- **Dates**: 2018 - 2020

-- **Description**: Managed software development projects from initiation to delivery.
-Coordinated with stakeholders to define project requirements and scope.
-Led cross-functional teams to deliver projects on time and within budget.
+- **Description**: YinpingCang Technology Co. is a technology company.
+We have a team of about 100 developers and designers.
+All developers are work for our online shoppping platform and offline stores.
+We have a team of about 3 project managers and 5 product managers.
+I was responsible for managing the development team, coordinating project timelines, and ensuring the successful delivery of software products.
+I also worked closely with clients to gather requirements, provide updates, and address feedback.
+We are using Php, Laravel, Redis, MySQL, Es, JavaScript, HTML, CSS, Git, Docker, Kubernetes, Aliyun , Linux, Windows, DevOps, CI/CD, Security, Networking for our projects.
+We have self-developed ERP, CRM, and POS systems for our business.
+We are using Vue for front-end development and PHP for back-end development.

+### Developer Manager At Shanghai ZhiYan

+- **Location**: Shanghai, China

+- **Dates**: 2012 - 2018

+- **Description**: Shanghai ZhiYan is a technology company that provides software development services.
+I was responsible for managing a team of developers and designers to deliver high-quality software products.
+I worked closely with clients to gather requirements, provide updates, and address feedback.
+I also conducted code reviews, mentored junior developers, and implemented best practices for software development.
+We are using Php, Python， Java, Laravel, Redis, MySQL, Es, JavaScript, HTML, CSS, Git, Docker, Kubernetes, Aliyun , Linux, Windows, DevOps, CI/CD, Security, Networking for our projects.

 ## Education